en-japan-air/prerender-spa-plugin/README.md

         // necessary.
 All synchronous scripts are already executed before
         // capturing the page content.

+        // NOTE: still working on updating the options below to match chrome headless

         // Wait until a specific event is fired on the document.
         captureAfterDocumentEvent: 'custom-post-render-event',
         // This is how you would trigger this example event: